TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/FluidTemplates/Index.rst

 Fluid Templates
 ---------------

 Before we describe how the static files discussed in the previous section :ref:`design-template` can be converted into Fluid templates, we should understand what *Fluid* is and what the main ideas behind this powerful rendering engine are.
 It is important to point out that the following section is just a quick introduction.
-More comprehensive documentation of Fluid can be found on the `TYPO3 website <https://typo3.org/typo3-cms/additional-products/fluid/>`_ and the `project repository at GitHub <https://github.com/TYPO3Fluid/Fluid>`_ for example.
+Further details about Fluid can be found at the `project repository at GitHub <https://github.com/TYPO3Fluid/Fluid>`_ for example.

 .. quick-introduction-to-fluid: